CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Final Thoughts

 What you are about to do in Code Louisville will not be easy.
 It will be time-consuming, frustrating at times, confusing at times.
 A lot of what you get out of Code Louisville will be what you drag out by its ears.
+But many of you may find the experience rewarding.

-But you likely have been motivated by some thought about making a change, of a better-paying or more interesting job, of at least trying the waters to see what's out there.
-If you don't find what you're looking for at Code Louisville, keep looking, and thanks for hanging out with us for a while.
+You have likely been motivated by thoughts about making a change, of a better-paying or more interesting job, of at least trying the waters to see what's out there.
+Take advantage of everything offered while you're here.
+But if you don't find what you're looking for at Code Louisville, good luck, keep looking, and thanks for hanging out with us for a while.

 Code Louisville mentors and staff want you to succeed.
-We believe there's a spot for you somewhere as a software developer.
-Keep coding.
+We believe there's a spot for you in the field of software development.
+Keep working, keep coding.